Jesse Watters Primetime: Opening and current events segments

 Jesse Watters Primetime comprises an opening segment and several news topics; such topics are presented in a populist format.
 The show features guests such as political commentator Clay Travis, Candace Owens, and Dan Bongino.
 In one segment, Watters interviewed Doreen Ford, a moderator of the subreddit r/antiwork.
 Watters repeatedly mocked Ford, creating a publicity crisis for the subreddit.
 In response, Ford was removed as a moderator and r/antiwork shut down for several days.
 Following the collapse of Silicon Valley Bank, Watters said that the bank was "a woke Biden bank" and that the company held Lesbian Visibility Day and Pride Month seminars.

 Recurring segments

 Jesse Watters Primetime features a segment entitled "Mom Texts", in which Watters reads text messages his mother—noted to be a liberal—has sent him.
 The segment continues an identical segment on The Five.
 The show closes out the week with a game segment called "Sink or Swim", where two Fox News personalities join the show and take turns answering questions about different headlines throughout the week.
 Jesse Watters Primetime continues The O'Reilly Factors "Watters' World" segments with Watters' assistant, Johnny Belisario, conducting man-on-the-street interviews.
+Other weekly segments include "TDS Tuesday", where Watters comments on clips of people talking about President Donald Trump; and "DEI Thursday", where Watters offers commentary of clips emanating from the DEI and LGBT communities, among others.
+He famously discloses a cellular telephone number, 929-286-7479, to receive texts from viewers to read on-air at the end of the show..